As Pakistan celebrated

 The president was flanked by Prime Minister Nawaz Sharif and army chief Raheel Sharif on the occasion.

-During the ceremony, a one-minute silence was observed to pay tribute to soldiers who died in the ongoing Zarb-i-Azb military operation against militants in the country's north-west.
+During the ceremony, a one-minute silence was observed to pay tribute to

 0 comments: